- Controlling what you do, who you see, who you talk to, what you read, where you go

 In a healthy relationship, each person is allowed to have their own friendships.
 No one has the right to control another person’s activities or approve their friends.

-Mike can tell Adam that he thinks the texting crosses a line, but he shouldn’t badmouth Adam’s girlfriend.
-Someone in this situation needs to know they can talk to their friends about it without being pressured to break up.
+Mike can tell Adam that he thinks the texting crosses a line but he shouldn’t badmouth Adam’s girlfriend.
+Someone in this situation needs to know they can talk to their friends without being pressured to break up.

 If you’re in a situation like this, consider the following tips:

-Tip 1: Not answering and turning off your phone is always an option.
-And it’s OK to do it.
+- Not Answering or Turning Off Your Phone is always an option.
+And it’s ok to do it.

-Tip 2: Remember, you have the right to decide what you want to do with your time.
+- You Have the Right to Decide What You Want to do with your time.
 Your partner should never try and make you choose between your family and friends and them.
-When someone tries to pull you away from other people in your life, that’s a sign that they want to control you.
+When someone tries to pull you away from other people in your life, that’s a sign they want to control you.

-Tip 3: Contact loveisrespect to talk to an advocate about your situation.
-We can help you indentify some of the controlling and isolating behaviors.
+- Contact loveisrespect.org to talk to an advocate about your situation.
+We can help you identify some of the controlling and isolating behaviors.

 If you have a friend in a situation like this, consider these tips:

-Tip 1: Don’t give up on your friendship even if you don’t agree with the relationship.
+- Don’t Give Up on your friendship even if you don’t agree with their relationship.
 If your friend’s partner wants to isolate them, that means your friend needs you even more!

-Tip 2: Sit down with your friend and check out loveisrespect.org together.
+- Check Out loveisrespect.org Together.
 Let them know you’ll be there for them when they’re ready to talk.